Vol. 05

 In 1987, Fujikura's superconductivity development began with a superconducting current of just a few amperes.

-In 1911, Kamerlingh Onnes of the Netherlands was measuring the electrical resistance of mercury using liquid helium, which he had first succeeded in liquefying at the time, when he happened to notice a phenomenon in which electrical resistance suddenly became zero at -269°C (4.2K).
-This was the discovery of the superconductivity phenomenon.
-Despite being a groundbreaking discovery, no practical results were seen after that, and it was not until the 1960s that attempts were made to process superconducting materials such as Nb-Sn, Nb-Zr, and Nb-Ti into wires.
-The greatest strong point / feature of superconducting wires is that they can pass large currents without electrical resistance.
+In 1911, when Kamerlingh Onnes of the Netherlands was measuring the electrical resistance of mercury using liquid helium, which had been the first to be successfully liquefied at the time, he happened to notice a phenomenon in which electrical resistance suddenly became zero at -269°C (4.2K).
+This was the discovery of the phenomenon of superconductivity.
+Despite being a groundbreaking discovery, no practical applications were subsequently achieved, and it was not until the 1960s that attempts began to process superconducting materials such as Nb-Sn, Nb-Zr, and Nb-Ti into wire.
+The greatest strong point / feature of superconducting wire is that it can carry large currents without electrical resistance.
 Focusing on this, an approach was first made to realize a "powerful magnet."

 February 1987: With the discovery of YBa2Cu3Ox superconductor (critical temperature 90K), the critical temperature exceeded liquid nitrogen temperature (77K) for the first time.
 Also in the same year, BiSrCaCuO-based superconductors were discovered, and many research institutes achieved a critical current density of 1 million A/cm2 on single crystal substrates, a practical level, with YBaCuO superconductors.
 During this time, Fujikura also attempted to develop superconducting wire.
 Their first product was a 1mm diameter wire made by putting YBCO superconducting powder into a stainless steel tube and sintering it.
 However, the superconducting current in liquid nitrogen was only at the level of a few amps.